Rival CBL class action sparks ASIC complaint

 LPF Group, the funder of a class action against the directors of the collapsed insurance company CBL Corp, has complained to an Australian regulator about the actions of the funder of a potential rival class action that is directed at the company itself, not the directors.

-Auckland-based LFP's class action, which also targets CBL itself, is supported by the failed insurer's largest institutional investor, Harbour Asset Management, Australia-based Argo Investments and broking firm Forsyth Barr, while ASX-listed IMF Bentham hasn't named the shareholders it is representing.
+Auckland-based LPF's class action, which also targets CBL itself, is supported by the failed insurer's largest institutional investor, Harbour Asset Management, Australia-based Argo Investments and broking firm Forsyth Barr, while ASX-listed IMF Bentham hasn't named the shareholders it is representing.

 CBL and its subsidiaries are in liquidation.
 It had a market value of $747 million in February 2018 when its shares were suspended from trading on the NZX and ASX.